abbbi/virtnbdbackup/README.md

 which amount your hardware can handle best.

-If standard output (`-`) is defined as backup target, the amount of workers is allways limited to 1, to ensure a valid Zip file format.
+If standard output (`-`) is defined as backup target, the amount of workers is always limited to 1, to ensure a valid Zip file format.

 ## Compression